-Dr. Tesfaye Mersha is currently an Assistant Professor in human quantitative genetics specializing in asthma and asthma- related traits.
+Dr. Tesfaye Mersha is currently an associate professor in human quantitative genetics specializing in asthma and asthma- related traits.
 His experience encompasses on statistical genetics methodologies and applied genetic data analysis to localize common complex disease genes.
 Dr. Mersha’s lab long-term goals are to understand and dissect the role of genetic and genetic-modifying causes of asthma and reduce health disparities in children.
 Current research interests/ approaches of the Mersha Lab include 1.)
 Admixture Mapping, 2.)
 Association Mapping, 3.)
 Gene Expression Analysis, 4.)
 Biological Pathways / Networks Analysis, 5.)
 Data Mining and Integration, 6.)
 Socio-Cultural and Exposure Studies.